Renshaw Street Unitarian Chapel: Congregation

-The move to Ullet Street
+The move to Ullet Road

 Land for a new chapel was purchased in 1895 and congregation moved to the new Ullet Road Unitarian Church, near Sefton Park, in 1899, mirroring a general move of the mercantile classes away from the city centre and towards its more salubrious peripheries.
 Many members built houses in the area.

 The Renshaw Street site is now occupied by Grand Central Hall.
 The chapel graveyard remains as a garden and a monument commemorates the previous use.
 The cemetery had been closed to new burials under the provisions of sanitary regulations but Thomas Thornely, who died in 1862, was successful in his appeal to the prime minister, Lord Palmerston, to permit, under strict conditions, the burial of people closely related to those already interred.
 Palmerston himself had been potentially excluded from interment in a family vault elsewhere under the same regulations.